 Successful social skills lead to success in many areas of life.
 In the past few years there has been a heightened interest in establishing programs to enhance social skills development for individuals with autism spectrum disorders.
 Not everyone has access to a formal social skills training program.
 Focusing exclusively on formal social skills training programs will not meet everyone’s needs.
 An informal social activity group has potential benefits for all participants.

-In addition to the two groups in Bloomington, IRCA has had contact with a parent who has facilitated a social activity group for teens in Greenwood.
-IRCA also receives meeting announcements from a social activity group for older teens and adults that has started meeting again in the Indianapolis area.
 Please contact the Indiana Resource Center for Autism if you or if others you know have an established informal social activity group and/or are starting to organize one.
 Others may want to contact you to find out more and maybe get involved, too!

 Wheeler, M. (2005).Social activity groups: Another approach for helping to bridge the friendship gap.
 The Reporter, 10(3), 8-9, 19.